 Several of our Arkansas State Parks feature accessible lodging.
 Parks with accessible lodge rooms include DeGray Lake Resort, Mount Magazine, Petit Jean and Queen Wilhelmina.
 Accessible cabins are found at Crowley’s Ridge, Devil’s Den, Lake Catherine, Lake Chicot, Lake Ouachita, Moro Bay, Mount Magazine, Mount Nebo, Ozark Folk Center, Petit Jean and Village Creek.

-For those looking to enjoy the outdoors, accessible trails can be found at several state parks, including Arkansas Museum of Natural Resources, Bull Shoals-White River, Cossatot River, Crater of Diamonds, Crowley’s Ridge, Daisy, Davidsonville Historic, DeGray Lake Resort, Hobbs, Lake Dardanelle, Lake Fort Smith, Lake Frierson, Louisiana Purchase, Millwood, Ozark Folk Center, Parkin Archeological, Pinnacle Mountain, Queen Wilhelmina, Toltec Mounds and Village Creek state parks.
+For those looking to enjoy the outdoors, accessible trails can be found at several state parks, including Arkansas Museum of Natural Resources, Bull Shoals-White River, Cossatot River, Crater of Diamonds, Crowley’s Ridge, Daisy, Davidsonville Historic, DeGray Lake Resort, Hobbs, Lake Dardanelle, Lake Fort Smith, Lake Frierson, Louisiana Purchase, Millwood, Ozark Folk Center, Parkin Archeological, Pinnacle Mountain, Queen Wilhelmina, Plum Bayou Mounds Archeological State Park, formerly Toltec Mounds Archeological State Park, and Village Creek state parks.